 Anyway, the first thing that I caught my attention when I stepped into the park’s premises was this structure bearing the “Graciano Lopez Jaena Park” signage.
 The first thing that entered my head upon seeing that was, “Oh, Lopez-Jaena was from here?”
 Forgive my insufficient knowledge on Philippine History I honestly had no idea.

 The park is surrounded by awesome awesome old buildings starting off with the Jaro Cathedral and its Belfry, the Archbishop of the Archdiocese of Jaro Palace, and several old Spanish style mansions.
 Around it, you would find the Jaro Gym, a mini-aviary, a playground for children, a basketball court, and several food stalls.
-Yep, of course we tried some of their street foods.
+Yep, of course we tried some of their street food.
 Mind you, they were really clean.

 This is part of our ILOILO-GUIMARAS-CEBU trip.
 For more posts about the other places we have visited, check out our collection here.